Hotel Haus Hirt

 A culinary voyage around the world does not take 80 days, but minutes at Vienna’s Naschmarkt, named the “city’s stomach” by locals.
 The Naschmarkt has existed since the 18th century and is Vienna’s largest inner city market.

 Enjoy the luxuries of the good life - simply live in beautiful surroundings, eat and drink well, and savour the landscape.
 A recipe for total relaxation when staying at a Pure Living holiday home.

 Everything is 100% organic at Naturhotel Chesa Valis in Kleinwalsertal, with clean air, a bracing altitude, pristine nature and, if you so desire, a complete pampering programme.

 Guests at Hotel Lanserhof can improve their well-being with an individually tailored programme.
 The future of your sustained good health lies in the Austrian Tirol.

-The region of Grünau im Almtal is as fresh and green as the name promises.
-Dense forests and tranquil lakes, where you can find inner harmony and revel in nature’s treasures.
+Grünau im Almtal is as fresh and green as the name promises.
+Dense forests and tranquil lakes where you can find inner harmony and revel in nature’s treasures.
 A secret hideaway, not just for bird watchers.